ardatan/graphql-tools/docs/source/resolvers.md

     posts {
       title
       author {
-        """
-        this will be the same as the name above
+        name  # this will be the same as the name above }
-        """
-        name
-      }
     }
   }